Ericsson/codechecker/docs/authentication.md

     After this many login attempts made towards the server, it will perform an automatic cleanup of old, expired sessions.
+    This option can be changed and reloaded without server restart by using the `--reload` option of CodeChecker server command.
  * `session_lifetime`

     (in seconds) The lifetime of the session sets that after this many seconds since last session access the session is permanently invalidated.

+    This option can be changed and reloaded without server restart by using the `--reload` option of CodeChecker server command.
  * `refresh_time`

     (in seconds) Refresh time of the local session objects.
 We use local session